 If you do not want your samples to be stored in the Tissue Bank please tell us and DO NOT sign the consent form.
-If you do not sign this form the material collected during your procedure, surplus to diagnostic material, will be disposed of and not used for research purposes.
+If you do not sign this form any remaining material, once your diagnostics tests or procedures are completed, will be disposed of and not used for research purposes.